 MA Service Design

 We encourage our students to experiment and take risks in order to carve new understandings of design and make technical innovations within, and across Service Design.
-In challenging the purpose, methods and ambitions of contemporary service design practice and research, students will identify opportunities and develop their own creative careers.
+In challenging the purpose, methods and ambitions of contemporary service design practice and research, candidates will identify opportunities and develop their own creative careers.

 The MA provides the opportunity for students to engage in an inter-disciplinary educational experience, working alongside postgraduate students from across the School of Design.
 We encourage our students to explore contemporary themes that connect all the design disciplines.
-Building on the knowledge and skills developed at undergraduate level and professional practice, students encounter new contexts in which to develop their skillsets and deepen their knowledge of design through a range of interdisciplinary projects, before undertaking a major project within their chosen design discipline.
+Building on the knowledge and skills developed at undergraduate level and professional practice, candidates encounter new contexts in which to develop their skillsets and deepen their knowledge of service design through a range of interdisciplinary projects, before undertaking a major project within their chosen design discipline.

-Design Research through Practice - 15 credits
+Service Design Fundamentals - 15 credits

 Collaborative Design Studio - 10 credits